-- This discussion reflects U.S. federal income tax laws in effect as of the date of this Base Offering Circular.
-Changes to any of these laws after the date of this Base Offering Circular may affect the tax consequences discussed below. - This discussion addresses only SMBS Securities acquired by beneficial owners at original issuance and held as "capital assets" (generally, property held for investment). - This discussion does not address tax consequences to beneficial owners subject to special rules, such as dealers in securities, certain traders in securities, banks, tax-exempt organizations, life insurance companies, persons that hold SMBS Securities as part of a hedging transaction or as a position in a straddle or conversion transaction, or persons whose functional currency is not the U.S. dollar. - This discussion may be supplemented by a discussion in any applicable prospectus supplement. - This discussion does not address taxes imposed by any state, local, or foreign taxing jurisdiction.
+- This discussion reflects U.S. federal income tax laws in effect as of the date of this SMBS Base Offering Circular.
+Changes to any of these laws after the date of this SMBS Base Offering Circular may affect the tax consequences discussed below. - This discussion addresses only SMBS Securities acquired by beneficial owners at original issuance and held as "capital assets" (generally, property held for investment) within the meaning of section 1221 of the Code. - This discussion does not address tax consequences to beneficial owners subject to special rules, such as dealers in securities, certain traders in securities, banks, tax-exempt organizations, life insurance companies, persons that hold SMBS Securities as part of a hedging transaction or as a position in a straddle or conversion transaction, persons for whom the interest on the SMBS Securities may be treated as "business interest income", or persons whose functional currency is not the U.S. dollar. - This discussion may be supplemented by a discussion in any applicable Offering Circular Supplement. - This discussion does not address taxes imposed by any state, local, or foreign taxing jurisdiction.